 Phishing with friends

-Being tagged by a friend on Facebook is a fun way in sharing memories, reminiscing about a concert you went to together or sharing a throwback picture of you in high school.
-However, occasionally being tagged or mentioned might be the work of a hacker looking to take advantage of you.
-A worldwide Facebook phishing scam is claiming a new victim every 20 seconds, according to The Telegraph.
+Being tagged by a friend on Facebook is a fun way to share memories, reminisce about a concert you went to together or share a throwback picture of you in high school.
+But sometimes being tagged or mentioned could be the work of a hacker looking to take advantage of you.

-The scam looks like this: a Facebook user receives an email notification that ‘friend’ has mentioned them in posts on the social network and encourages the user to click through to see the post.
-When clicking through, though, the user is taken to a fake Facebook verification webpage.
+The scam looks like this: a Facebook user receives an email notification that a "friend" has mentioned them in posts on the social network and encourages the user to click through to see the post.
+When they do, the user is taken to a fake Facebook verification webpage.
 Clicking the link isn’t the danger, however.
-The phishing happens when the user unknowingly enters their login credentials to the fake Facebook login page.
+The phishing happens when the user unknowingly enters their login credentials into that fake Facebook login page.

-Once the hacker has a user’s login credentials, they set up a dummy Facebook profile and sends out hundreds of friend requests.
-When a friend accepts the friend request from the duplicate profile, the hacker will send a message or post with tempting messages to entice a click on the link, such as, “Hey, what exactly are you doing in this video?
+Once hackers have a user’s login credentials, they set up a dummy Facebook profile and send out hundreds of friend requests.
+When a friend accepts the request from the duplicate profile, the hacker will send a message or post with tempting messages to entice a click on the link, such as, “Hey, what exactly are you doing in this video?
 How embarrassing!”
-And the cycle continues
+And the cycle continues.

 Check the URL